growthbook/growthbook-js/README.md

 Integration is super easy:

 1. Create a Growth Book API key - https://docs.growthbook.io/api
-2. Periodically fetch the latest experiment list from the API and cache in Redis, Mongo, etc.
+2. Periodically fetch the latest experiment overrides from the API and cache in Redis, Mongo, etc.
-3. At the start of your app, run `client.experiments.push(...listFromDB)`
+3. At the start of your app, run `client.importOverrides(listFromCache)`

 Now you can start/stop tests, adjust coverage and variation weights, and apply a winning variation to 100% of traffic, all within the Growth Book App without deploying code changes to your site.